mbodm/wingetupd/README.md

 - `--no-confirm`
 - `--help`

-`--no-log`
-Prevents `wingetupd.exe` from writing a log file.
+`--no-log` prevents `wingetupd.exe` from writing a log file.
 The log file contains all the internally used WinGet calls and their output, so you can exactly see how WinGet was used.
 Sometimes you don´t wanna create a log file or `wingetupd.exe` resides in a folder that has no write permissions (see [Notes](#Notes) section below).

-`--no-confirm`
-`wingetupd.exe` asks the user if it should update the updatable packages.
-So the user has to confirm this.
+`--no-confirm` prevents `wingetupd.exe` from asking the user for confirmation, if it should update the updatable packages.
 You can use the `--no-confirm` parameter to automatically update all updatable packages, without asking for confirmation.
 The `--no-confirm` parameter is useful when running `wingetupd.exe` in scripts.

-`--help`
-Shows the usage screen and listing the `wingetupd.exe` parameters.
+`--help` shows the usage screen and listing the `wingetupd.exe` parameters.

 ### Requirements
 There are not any special requirements, besides having WinGet installed on your machine. `wingetupd.exe` is just a typical command line _.exe_ file for Windows.
 Just download the newest release, from the [Releases](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
 All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).